akashmantry/LogisticRegression/README.md

 # LogisticRegression
-Goal of this project is to implement logistic regression classification using Logistic Regression without using Machine Learning Libraries.
+Goal of this project is to implement binary classification using Logistic Regression without using any Machine Learning Libraries.

 # Dataset
 I used the breast cancer dataset available from UCI machine learning library.